Revature-Staging/Projects/Python Project.md

 ## Required Tech Stack
 - Python
 - Selenium
-- You may also use other technologies to furfill the requirement
+- You may also use other technologies to fulfill the requirement

 ## Timeline/Deliverables
 -